Witney: Constituency

 The town forms part of the Witney constituency, represented by Charlie Maynard, a Liberal Democrat, since 2024.
-Former Foreign Secretary Douglas Hurd and former leader of the Conservatives and Prime Minister David Cameron were both MPs for Witney.
+Former foreign secretary Douglas Hurd and former leader of the Conservatives and Prime Minister David Cameron were both MPs for Witney.
 In the 1997 General Election, Shaun Woodward stood and won the seat as a Conservative, after Hurd retired.
 Woodward switched to the Labour Party in 1999.
 In the 2001 General Election Woodward stood as the Labour candidate in the St Helens South constituency, and David Cameron retook Witney for the Conservatives.
-He became Prime Minister in coalition with the Liberal Democrats in May 2010 and continued after the 2015 election, in which the Conservative Party gained a majority, but retired to the backbenches after the referendum that rejected his government's recommendation to remain in the European Union.
+He became Prime Minister in coalition with the Liberal Democrats in May 2010 and continued following the 2015 election, in which the Conservative Party gained a majority, but retired to the backbenches after the referendum that rejected his government's recommendation to remain in the European Union.
 He stood down as an MP soon afterwards, triggering a by-election held on 20 October 2016, in which Robert Courts was elected for the Conservatives.
 Courts was re-elected in 2017 and 2019, before being defeated by Maynard in 2024.